adecang/adecang.github.io/English/General/cameron_bodyguard.md

 **A "terrified passenger" found the gun and gave it to staff on a British Airways flight from New York to London on Monday, according to the Daily Mail**.

-* ***found, gave***  : past simple, récit plus détaillé.
+* *found, gave*  : past simple, récit plus détaillé.
 * Récit daté par *on Monday*, mais *on a British Airway flight* suffirait à justifier le prétérit.

-**The gun, believed to be a 9mm Glock 17 pistol, is said to have been left by a close-protection officer from the Met's Specialist Protection unit,**
+**The gun, believed to be a 9mm Glock 17 pistol,**

-* *The gun, believed to be* = *which is believed to be*
+* *The gun, believed to be* = *which is believed to be* : Passif (BE + PP)
-*

-**who took off his holster while in the toilet.**

-* *took off* : past simple, daté par *"while in the toilet"*

-#### Mr Cameron's passport - and that of the officer's - **were found** with the weapon, according to the Sun.*

-***were found***
-past + passif = ont été trouvés, peu importe par qui (le passager qui a trouvé l'arme ou un membre de l'équipage ensuite)
+* Le revolver, qu'on pense être… : "on" est souvent traduit par la voix passive.

-***The gun is said to have been left (…) by...***
+**is said to have been left by a close-protection officer from the Met's Specialist Protection unit,**

-La construction avec *is said to* ou *is believed to* (say ou believe à la voix passive + TO) est couramment utilisée pour prendre ses distances vis-à-vis d'une source d'information ou signaler qu'elle est de seconde main ou non garantie.
-Le journaliste n'a pas eu accès directement aux souces officielles d'information, il reprend les informations données par deux autres journaux : The Daily Mail et The Sun, qui n'ont pas la réputation d'être particulièrement fiables.
+* La construction avec *is said to* ou *is believed to* (say ou believe à la voix passive + TO) est couramment utilisée pour prendre ses distances vis-à-vis d'une source d'information ou signaler qu'elle est de seconde main ou non garantie.
+* Le journaliste n'a pas eu accès directement aux souces officielles d'information, il reprend les informations données par deux autres journaux : The Daily Mail et The Sun, qui n'ont pas la réputation d'être particulièrement fiables.
 Dans l'article, *believed to be*  (= which is believed to be), *reportedly* et *according to the Daily Mail* jouent le même rôle.

-On peut employer cette construction pour un événement ou un état présent ou passé :
+* On peut employer cette construction pour un événement ou un état présent ou passé :
   *He is said to be very rich* = on dit qu'il est très riche ; il serait très riche
   *He is said to have been very rich* = on dit qu'il a été très riche (on implique qu'il ne l'est plus)

-*He is said to have been killed* = on dit qu'il a été tué, il aurait été tué, c'est la construction de l'article :
+* *(The gun) is said to have been left*
-(be + pp)V to (have + PP)V
+  * *say* et *leave* sont tous les deux au passif.

-SAY est construit à la voix passive.
-Après to, le seul moyen possible pour renvoyer la supposition vers le passé est (have +pp).
+  * Le seul moyen possible pour renvoyer la supposition vers le passé est (have +pp).

-Traductions possibles :

-on dit que l'arme a été laissée
-l'arme aurait été laissée
+  * Traduction : on dit que l'arme a été laissé (oubliée), l'arme aurait été laissée

-Voir EGU Unit 45 (it is said that)
+  * Voir EGU Unit 45 (it is said that)

+**who took off his holster while in the toilet.**

+* *took off* : past simple, daté par *"while in the toilet"*

+**Mr Cameron's passport - and that of the officer's - were found with the weapon, according to the Sun.**

+* *were found* : past + passif
+* ont été trouvés, peu importe par qui (le passager qui a trouvé l'arme ou un membre de l'équipage ensuite)

 *Mr Cameron **was** the UK prime minister **for six years** until July 2016, **when he stepped down** following the result of the EU referendum.*